rajaParmar/DomGuard/README.md

 ## Installation and running

 DOMGuard requires Python 3 to run.
 It requires http.server, socketserver and simple_websocket_server.
-By default, both servers run on localhost:9001

 To use DOMGuard, copy the `<script>` tag from index.html to the required webpage at the start of the HTML file inside `<head>`.
 Add `document.pid.request()` to your submit button.